jtmcg/goblin-trouble/dramatisPersonae.md

 | Talos | Evil God of Thunder & Storms.
 His acolytes were banished from society a long time ago.
 They used to harry the elves. | Patron God to the Orcish incursion to the Elvenwood | |

 ### The Elvenwood
+The woods at the base of the dwarven mountains, the Elvenwood is home to the only known elves in the region.
+It is beset by an Orcish incursion of the Anchorites of Talos.

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |
 | Albion | Elf captain of the band we met in the Elvenwood after killing the Boarc.
 Quest hook for orc camp and dryad rescue | | Gruff and quick to anger.
 Fairly prejudiced against dwarves |